Roberto Ogunseye

-Ibukun Roberto Kehinde Ogunseye (born 16 May 1995) is an Italian professional footballer who plays as a striker for club Perugia on loan from Cesena.
-Born in Italy, Ogunseye is of Nigerian descent.
+Ibukun Roberto Kehinde Ogunseye (born 16 May 1995) is an Italian professional footballer who plays as a striker for club Giugliano on loan from Cesena.

-Club career
+Career

 On 17 July 2021, Ogunseye signed a three-year contract with Serie C side Modena.
 He made his debut on 29 August in a 0–0 draw against Grosseto.
 On 6 September, he scored his first goal for the club in a 1–1 draw at home against Reggiana.

 On 20 July 2022, Ogunseye moved on loan to Foggia, with an option to buy.

 On 8 August 2023, Ogunseye signed a two-year contract with Cesena.
 On 28 August 2024, he moved on loan to Arezzo, with an option to buy.

+Personal life

+Born in Italy, Ogunseye is of Nigerian descent.